zhiyaoxie/zhiyaoxie.github.io/_pages/recruitment.md

 * **For applicants**:
     * No need to write a long email, just drop me the CV (filename including your name)
-    * Please include your grade (ideally with rank) in your CV
+    * Please make sure to include your grade (ideally with rank) in your CV
     * Please include [PhD Application] and your name in email title

 For HKUST Undergraduates